khinchanmyaehtun/100DaysOfCloud/Journey/008/Readme.md

 If you want to go with AWS tutorials , I recommend you to check out Stephene's courses which is really specific and informative. cloud Cloud Outcome

+67% correct (44/65) for full hr test.
-I get 51% for his test.
+I get 51% for 2nd test.
 Next Steps

 I will check again this course with 1.5x speed and some blogs.
+Gotta be more serious for next practice test.
 Social Proof

 Show that you shared your process on Twitter or LinkedIn